 These are issues on specific topics that appear as separate issues within a volume, with sequential numbering.
-Their length must be greater than 40 pages.
+Their length should be greater than 40 pages.
 They disseminate commemorative contents, updates on specific topics, consensus of working groups or clinical practice guidelines, or scientific events such as the National Medical Congress.
-They could have an independent financier, which must be stated.
+They could have an independent financier, which must be stated before submitting the application to the corresponding authorities.